 a complaint - they just change daycares when there is a problem

 - so multiple complaints is a red flag and warrants additional research.

-- Citations: A majority of
+are minor.
+A majority of

 may represent just a paperwork deficiency, such as